aaanh/script.aaanh.app/README.md

 > This project is currently being disabled.
 All pipelines disabled.
 Will redeploy and restart some time later.
 Sorry for the inconveniences.
 >
-> In the meantime, you can still follow the instructions below and view the content yourself.
+> In the meantime, you can still check out the old commits and follow the instructions below and view the content yourself.

 # \<HOSTNAME HERE\>